Best Practices for Community Partner Compensation (CEACR)

 CEACR resource toolkits were developed using expert insights and direct feedback from community leaders.

 CEACR supports the CEAL mission by serving as a conduit for promising community-engaged practices.
-CEACR supports NIH-funded research teams seeking to apply principles of community engagement to address diversifying research participation, with a specific emphasis on communities traditionally underrepresented in research.
+CEACR supports NIH-funded research teams seeking to apply principles of community engagement to encourage research participation, with a specific emphasis on those traditionally underrepresented in research.

-Requests for CEACR services can be made at in research. https://redcap.link/consultrequest
+Requests for CEACR services can be made at. https://redcap.link/consultrequest*